LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 Priority signals are input to a prioritization process.
 Expressing priority is only a suggestion.
-The datagram-urgency parameter introduces new scheduling considerations on top of those presented in {{Section 10 of !I-D.ietf-httpbis-priority}}.
+The datagram-urgency parameter introduces new scheduling considerations on top of those presented in Section 10 of
+{{!I-D.ietf-httpbis-priority}}.

 It is RECOMMENDED that, when possible, servers send higher urgency HTTP datagrams before lower urgency datagrams.

 Where streams and datagrams have equal urgency and datagram-urgency, it is RECOMMENDED that servers alternate emitting HTTP datagrams and stream bytes.
-Where servers implement the recommendations in {{Section 10 of !I-D.ietf-httpbis-priority}}, alternating between datagram and stream data will result in fair scheduling.
+Where servers implement the recommendations in Section 10 of
+{{!I-D.ietf-httpbis-priority}}, alternating between datagram and stream data will result in fair scheduling.
 This recommendation holds whether stream are incremental or not.

 It is RECOMMENDED that servers schedule DATAGRAM capsules the same as response data.

-# Retranmission Scheduling
+# Retransmission Scheduling

-{{Section 12 of !I-D.ietf-httpbis-priority}} provides guidance about scheduling of retransmission data vs. new data.
+Section 12 of {{!I-D.ietf-httpbis-priority}} provides guidance about scheduling of retransmission data vs. new data.
 Since QUIC datagrams are not retransmitted, endpoints that prioritize QUIC stream retransmission data could delay datagrams.
 Furthermore, since DATAGRAM capsules are sent as stream data, they **are** subject to retransmission and could also delay native QUIC datagrams.

 # Security Considerations